? (Fall 2017 - present)

 Pictou County Bus Services Limited (May 1931? - 1980?)

 Ellard Burns Irving received a Public Utilities Board operating certificate in 1946 for scheduled bus service Pictou - New Glasgow [18 km] and Pictou - PEI Ferry at Caribou (Gillis p.
 148).
 1954 certificate added third route Pictou Landing Wharf - New Glasgow (Gillis p.
 154).
+A 1966 timetable uses the name Irving's Bus & Taxi Service.
 (Scrafton et al. 1970, Dawes et al. 1972 lists Irving's Transfer).

 Pictou County Regional Transit Authority (1980? - 31 March 1996)